openrails/openrails/Source/Documentation/Manual/physics.rst

 Tunnel Friction -- Application in OR
 ====================================

-To enable this calculation capability it is necessary to select the :ref:`Tunnel dependent resistance <options-tunnel-resistance>` option on the Open Rails Menu.
-The implication of tunnel resistance is designed to model the relative impact, and does not take into account multiple trains in the tunnel at the same time.
+Tunnel resistance is designed to model the relative impact on the current train, and does not take into account multiple trains in the tunnel at the same time.

 Tunnel resistance values can be seen in the :ref:`Train Forces HUD